-Virgin Media (www.virginmedia.com) broadband, mobile, and all but one of its TV packages are available on their own, but you can save some serious moolah by combining everything in one of their Big Bundles.
-Existing customers can get discounts on Virgin Mobile plans too, or you can add a SIM when you first sign up.
+- Virgin Media broadband, mobile, and all but one of its TV packages are available on their own, but you can save some serious moolah by combining everything in one of their Big Bundles.
+Existing customers can get extra features on Virgin Mobile plans too, or you can add a SIM when you first sign up.

-BT (www.BT.com) has a impressively broad range of packages with something to suit everyone.
-Its TV packages are only available when added on to a BT broadband and home phone deal, but being a BT customer also means you can get your hands on exclusive mobile deals that aren’t available to everyone else.
+- BT has a impressively broad range of packages with something to suit everyone.
+Its TV packages are only available when added on to a BT broadband and home phone deal, but being a BT customer also means you get £5 off on BT Mobile deals every single month.

 What’s good about broadband, TV, phone, and mobile deals?

 For a start, bundling means you can save money.
 Special deals are always available to give you a cheaper price if you bundle multiple things from the same provider.
-And on top of that, you’ll get access to exclusive discounts - such as TalkTalk’s free SIM-only deal, only available to existing customers.
+And on top of that, you’ll get access to exclusive discounts - mobile contracts and SIM-only deals that are only available to existing customers.

 It also means more easily manageable bills.
 There’s no faffing around with multiple documents and statements each month, since four things you subscribe to are right there on one single account.